Water on Mars: Ground ice and subsurface ice

 For many years, various scientists have suggested that some Martian surfaces look like periglacial regions on Earth.
 By analogy with these terrestrial features, it has been argued for many years that these may be regions of permafrost.
 This would suggest that frozen water lies right beneath the surface.
 A common feature in the higher latitudes, patterned ground, can occur in a number of shapes, including stripes and polygons.
 On the Earth, these shapes are caused by the freezing and thawing of soil.
 There are other types of evidence for large amounts of frozen water under the surface of Mars, such as terrain softening, which rounds sharp topographical features.
 Evidence from Mars Odyssey's gamma ray spectrometer and direct measurements with the Phoenix lander have corroborated that many of these features are intimately associated with the presence of ground ice.

+A large team of researchers examined the possibilities of ground ice accumulation.
+Their model gives information about the conditions for which the process of ice segregation is possible on Mars and the rates of ice growth.
+An earilier study also did work on this topic.

 A cross-section of underground water ice is exposed at the steep slope that appears bright blue in this enhanced-color view from the MRO.
 The scene is about 500 meters wide.
 The scarp drops about 128 meters from the level ground.
 The ice sheets extend from just below the surface to a depth of 100 meters or more.